Rajaiyan/SoC-Final-Poject/README.md

 An arbitrary scheduling has been implemented for 10 tasks, the result of which is shown in the image below.

-After running the program, the following figure should be displayed.
 <div align="center">
   <img align="center" src="1st Section/10task.png" width="500px" />
   <figcaption><b><br>Figure 2: First Section.</b></figcaption>